aphalo/aphalo/README.md

 The sources of the R packages I have published are in public Git repositories at GitHub.
 Out of the packages that I have authored and maintain, 15 are currently available through CRAN.
-The total number of packages submissions (mostly updates) as author and maintainer is 214 since 2016-01-29.
+The total number of package submissions (mostly updates) as author and maintainer is 215 since 2016-01-29.

-I have published in CRAN one package update roughly every 15 days, or about 1.96 package updates per month, since 2016-01-29.
+I have published in CRAN one package update roughly every 15 days, or about 1.97 package updates per month, since 2016-01-29.

-The most recent of these updates was published in CRAN on 2025-01-09.
+The most recent of these updates was published in CRAN on 2025-01-12.

 <img src="illustrations/cran-packages-plot-1.png" width="100%" />